Customer Comes First

 We rely heavily on customer feedback and treat Render customers the way we'd like to be treated.
-We read every tweet, respond to questions from our community, and keep track of what our roadmap to be successful on Render.
-Moreover, all our full-stack engineers participate in both on-call and support engineering rotations.
+We read every tweet, respond to questions from our community, and keep track of what our users need to be successful on Render.
+Moreover, all our full-stack engineers participate in on-call and support engineering rotations.
 Customer service is core to UX and a big differentiator in a crowded market like ours.

 Team is Diverse

 We’re intentional about creating a diverse and inclusive workplace.

 We know employing a team rich in diverse lived experiences allows our employees, our product, and our community to flourish.
 We recognize diversity is more than the common categories of gender, race, and physical ability.